felixmaker/miniblink-rs/README.md

 # Notes

-This project is now under development, which means it's not ready for production.
+This project is now under development, not ready for production.

 The api in rust safe wrapper `./miniblink` may changed in the future.

-You can just use `./miniblink-sys`, which is generated using `bindgen`.
+The crate `./miniblink-sys` is generated using `bindgen`.

 The rust safe wrapper is not aimed to provide a complete API set.
-If you need a specified API, create an issue or pull a request.
+But if you need to wrap a specified API, create an issue or pull a request.

 Thank you!